AdobeDocs/dynamic-media-developer-resources.sv-SE/help/aem-is-ir-api/is-api/image-serving-api-ref/r-examples-is.md

 # Exempel på bildserver{#image-server-examples}

-Det här avsnittet kommer att länka till exempel på Image Server.
+Det här avsnittet ska länka till exempel på Image Server.
 <!-- As of August 29 (and likely months or years before this date), none of the links below work anymore! -->